 If you use a product and sustain injuries or suffer other damages as a result, you may have a product liability claim.
 However, it may be beneficial for you to understand what the law requires to prove the legitimacy and validity of a valid product liability claim.

-For a product liability case to be successful, the plaintiff is required to prove all of the following elements:
+Generally, for a product liability case to be successful, the plaintiff must prove:

 Although a defective product may leave you at high risk for injury, you do not have a product liability claim unless you actually sustain injury or suffer damages.

 2. The product that injured you was defective:

 You must be able to prove that the product that injured you is defective due to a manufacturing defect or design defect.
 In addition, if you are able to prove that the dangerous quality of the product is not obvious to any consumer, you may have a valid product liability claim.
 Manufacturers are required to provide reasonably sufficient warnings and instructions.

 3. The defect of the product is what caused your injury:

 For your claim to be valid, you must be able to prove that the defect proximately caused your injury.
 If the defect cannot be linked directly to your damages, your claim may not be adequate.

 4. You were utilizing the product as it was intended to be used:

 You must be able to prove that you were using the product as it was intended to be used by the manufacturer when you suffered injuries or damages.